 Mooting in University v Litigation in the Firm

 It has been a while since I graduated from the university.
-I will never forget neither the exam stress, nor every joyful moments shared with my fellow classmates throughout the academic years.
+I will never forget neither the exam stress, nor every joyful moment shared with my fellow classmates throughout the academic years.
 The thrill, the excitement, will always be remembered.
-I still remember vividly that we have been “forced” to participate in the mooting competition despite the final exams was scheduled 2 weeks after the competition.
+I still remember vividly that we had been “forced” to participate in the mooting competition despite finals being scheduled 2 weeks right after the competition.
 It was one of many unforgettable experiences throughout my university years.
-I was expected to learn about the practical procedures, Unfortunately for me, my expectation was too high, however, it gave me a quick, brief glance of what real litigation would be.
+I was expected to learn about the practical procedures, Unfortunately for me, my expectations were too high, it gave me a quick, but brief glance as to what real litigation would look like.

 I found out that mooting and litigation are two totally different things, after a short attachment program under the guidance of Mr Alex Chang.